 At this time, all patients and visitors in any Perry building are required to wear a mask.
 Cloth masks are available at the entrance to all facilities for non-symptomatic persons.
 Anyone with symptoms will be required to wear a surgical mask, provided at the entrance by our screening staff.

 (We may update guidelines based on IDPH/BCHD direction)

 Be prepared to answer screening questions.
 Keep in mind, the questions are subject to change based on IDPH/BCHD recommendations.

-Have you traveled in the last 14 days?
+Have you traveled outside of Illinois in the last 14 days?

 Our COVID Communication Line is available 24/7.
 If you are experiencing COVID-like symptoms, calling this number will give you the opportunity to speak with experienced medical personnel who can discuss your symptoms and give guidance on what to do next.